tensorflow/tfjs-models/blazeface/demo/README.md

 yarn watch
 ```

-To get future updates from the facemesh source code:
+To get future updates from the blazeface source code:
 ```
-# cd up into the facemesh directory
+# cd up into the blazeface directory
 cd ../
 yarn build && yarn yalc push
 ```